Definition of Hypnosis

 Why May 23rd?
 It is Franz Mesmer’s birthday.
 Mesmer holds a special place in hypnosis history bringing this powerful healing modality to the public’s attention in the late 1700s.
 We celebrate Clinical Hypnosis Day to recognize and reflect upon the many advances in research, knowledge, and application of hypnosis from then to now.

-Benefits to Celebrating Clinical Hypnosis Day
+Benefits of Celebrating Clinical Hypnosis Day

 - Hosting free talks for the public, universities, and professional associations creates new excitement for hypnosis in your local area.